sawthetphyoe/js-components/A reusable carousel component/README.md

 			<button class="carousel__btn--right">create your right botton</button>
 </div>

-**To specify width and height of class-name-caruosel element is REQUIRED** **Other styles to this element is OPTIONAL.**
+**To specify width and height of class-name-caruosel element is REQUIRED.**
+**Other styles to this element is OPTIONAL.**

 ---